vta-js/eslint-config/packages/eslint-config-typescript/README.md

 }
 ```

-**all files that need to lint should list in your tsconfig file**. if you want to lint react/vue or others files,please add them to your tsconfig's include
+**All files that need to lint should list in your tsconfig file**.
+If you want to lint react/vue or others files,please add them to your tsconfig's include

 ```json
 {